berlin-ab/springbootblog/README.md

     }
 ```

-Now Let's inject a thing into our Application.
+Now Let's inject a thing into another thing.

 First we need to tell our SpringApplication to go find components.
 To do this, we'll use the `@ComponentScan` and `@Configuration` annotations, and we'll tell it to look in our `things` package: